Oligarchy Countries, with Examples from History and Today

-An oligarchy is when a few businesses, families, or individuals rule a country.
+An oligarchy is a power structure that allows a few businesses, families, or individuals to rule a country.
 Their power flows through their relationships with each other.
-It can coexist with a democracy, theocracy, or kingdom.
-Here's a list of the countries that have the most evidence of being oligarchies, and why.
+An oligarchy can coexist with a democracy, theocracy, or kingdom.
+Their wealth and connections allow them to influence public policy behind the scenes.

-Today's exclusive club includes Igor Sechin, the chief of Rosneft (the state oil company).
+Today's exclusive club includes Igor Sechin, the chief of Rosneft, the state oil company.
 His main rival is Gennady Timchenko, the former head of the country's largest oil trading company.
 A third is Roman Abramovich, the owner of the Chelsea Football Club and the Millhouse investment company.
-These are just three of a list of Russian Oligarchs from A to Z.
+These are just three of a list of Russian oligarchs from A to Z.

 Like Putin, the czar owed his power to an aristocratic group of boyars and bureaucrats.
 After a devastating civil war, they decided they needed a leader.
 The czar's role was to mediate disputes and prevent further unprofitable conflicts.
 Moscow became the hub of a comprehensive centralized system.
 It needed to control the people who were spread out across a vast territory rich in natural resources.
 The system hasn't changed much since then because it works.
 It operates regardless of whether communists or capitalists run the country.

 China: An oligarchy took control of China after the death of Mao Tse-Tung.
 It is the 103 members of the families descended from the "Eight Immortals."
 They manage most of the state-owned corporations, collaborate on business deals, and even intermarry.